imixs/imixs-workflow/src/site/markdown/engine/plugins/index.md

 		myService= (org.foo.ejb.MyService)ctx.lookup(jndiName);
 	}

 In this case a reference to the MyService Interface was created by JNDI Lookup.
 The Lookup fetches an EJB Reference with the name "ejb/MyServiceBean".
-To get this Interface returned from the JNDI Context you need to add this reference to the WorkflowManager EJB which is calling the Plugin.
-So you need to extend the ejb definition of the WorkflowServiceBean in the ejb-jar.xml file:
+To get this Interface returned from the JNDI Context it is necessary to add this reference to the WorkflowService EJB which is calling the Plugin.
+This can be done in the ejb-jar.xml file:

 		<session>
-			<ejb-name>WorkflowServiceBean</ejb-name>
+			<ejb-name>WorkflowService</ejb-name>
-			<ejb-class>org.imixs.workflow.jee.ejb.WorkflowServiceBean</ejb-class>
+			<ejb-class>org.imixs.workflow.engine.WorkflowService</ejb-class>
 			<session-type>Stateless</session-type>
 			<ejb-ref>
 			    <ejb-ref-name>ejb/MyServiceBean</ejb-ref-name>